christhomas16/go-birding-website/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide will help you deploy the GoBirding AI website to GitHub Pages.
+This guide will help you deploy the Go Birding AI website to GitHub Pages.

 ## Prerequisites